-Makeover over a small bathroom on a budget with creative ideas and DIYs for eclectic glam style that you can do in a weekend!
+Refresh a small bathroom on a budget by painting the bathroom cabinet and other simple ideas that you can do in a weekend!

 *This post is sponsored by Velvet Finishes, but all thoughts are my own.
 Thank you for supporting brands that help make Up to Date Interiors possible.

-This is our master on suite bathroom.
-Super small but I’m just happy to have one.
-Here is what it looked like before.
+This is the first master on-suite bathroom we’ve had in the last twelve years.
+It’s super small but I’m happy to have one.
+Here is what it looked like when we moved in five months ago.

 The shower is to the left and is a pretty good size!
-The space really works just fine for my husband and me.
-After living in Japan, nothing in this house it too small.
-Except maybe my closet…
+The space works just fine for my husband and me.
+After living in Japan, nothing in this house is too small.
+Except maybe my closet…;)

 How to Decorate a Small Bathroom on a Budget